 Click the image below to read my PhD dissertation

 An interdisciplinary creative, working across fine art, visual communications, and fashion design.
-Dr Kuzmycz is an experimental fashion designer and reasearcher who explores how open design practices and interventions could reshape wearer behaviour and reduce the underutilisation and over-consumption of fashion products.
+Dr Kuzmycz is a practice based reasearcher and lecturer at Torrens University who explores how an open design framework could reshape wearing behaviours and reduce the underutilisation of fashion products.

 Her fine art practice explores contemporary concepts of female identity, its multiplicity and self-authorship.
 These ideas stem from research into female archetypes from historical storytelling, film, pop culture, social psychological theories and the visual arts.
 Underlying narratives in her work, give the sense that the main content is in the next work or even somewhere outside the frame altogether.
 Leaving the viewer to imagine and piece together their own story.